What Does The Women's Health Strategy Mean For PCOS & Endometriosis?

 The government has already introduced mandatory relationships, sex and health education (RHSE) to the school curriculum, covering topics like menstrual health and the menopause, and the Women’s Health Strategy reiterates that this will be an important part of educating girls and young women about their bodies and monthly cycles.

 Over the next ten years, the strategy aims for women and girls to “have an awareness of the different gynaecological conditions such as endometriosis and PCOS.”
 However, these conditions are not yet specifically included in the health curriculum, which raises questions about how this ambition will actually be achieved.
 We’d like to see the government go further, so we’re calling on them to include PCOS and endometriosis in the health education curriculum.
-You can sign our petition here to support the campaign.
+You can sign our petition here to support the campaign (this petition is now closed).

 Finally, women’s health charities, healthcare professionals and professional bodies – including the Royal College of Obstetricians and Gynaecologists (ROCG) – have raised concerns about the apparent lack of dedicated funding to put the strategy into practice, and highlighted the need for a workforce plan to further support its implementation.
 The radical change that is so desperately needed will be difficult to truly achieve without both the money and the staff to put the strategy into practice.